Ulrich S. Schubert: Voluntary activities

 Ulrich S. Schubert is the founder and chairman of the board of the Cultural and Social Foundation International Young Orchestra Academy (Internationale Junge Orchesterakademie, IJOA).
 In addition to international understanding and the promotion of young talent in the professional music field, the foundation's goal is to support children suffering from cancer and other serious illnesses by donating concerts and selling a benefit CD.

-In 1994, together with Andreas Göldel, August Everding and Sir Charles Mackerras, he founded the Cultural and Social Foundation International Young Orchestra Academy (IJOA), which brings together some 120 musicians from 35 nations every year.
-Between 1995 and 2019 Schubert organized 700 benefit concerts in Bavaria, Saxony, Thuringia, North Rhine-Westphalia and the Slovak Republic and produced 24 CD recordings (eleven of which were recorded with the radio station BR Klassik).
-This enabled EUR 1.5 Mio to be donated to children suffering from cancer.
-The patrons of the event included the Minister President Michael Kretschmer and Dr. Markus Söder, Federal President Horst Köhler and EU Commission President José Manuel Barroso.

 Ulrich S. Schubert received his musical training as a clarinetist in Frankfurt, Richmond and Tampa (both USA).
 Chamber music courses led him to the Abegg-Trio, Hagen-Quartett, Amadeus-Quartett, Jan Doormann and Francois Benda.
 He has given concerts in Europe and the USA.

-Since May 2019 he is a member of the Jena City Council (non-party and non-attached).
+Since May 2019 he has been a member of the Jena City Council (non-party and non-attached).